karayabin/universe-snapshot/universe/Ling/Light_UserRowRestriction/doc/api/Ling/Light_UserRowRestriction/RowRestrictionHandler/RowRestrictionHandlerInterface/checkRestriction.md

 ================

-abstract public [RowRestrictionHandlerInterface::checkRestriction](https://github.com/lingtalfi/Light_UserRowRestriction/blob/master/doc/api/Ling/Light_UserRowRestriction/RowRestrictionHandler/RowRestrictionHandlerInterface/checkRestriction.md)(Ling\Light_User\LightUserInterface $user, string $table, string $crudType, ?...$args) : void
+abstract public [RowRestrictionHandlerInterface::checkRestriction](https://github.com/lingtalfi/Light_UserRowRestriction/blob/master/doc/api/Ling/Light_UserRowRestriction/RowRestrictionHandler/RowRestrictionHandlerInterface/checkRestriction.md)(Ling\Light_User\LightUserInterface $user, string $table, ?...$args) : void

-Checks that the current user is allowed to execute the action she/he wants, which is described by the table, crudType, eventName and args parameters.
+Checks that the current user is allowed to execute the action she/he wants, which is described by the table and parameters.

 An exception is thrown if that's not the case.

-The crudType is one of:
-- create
-- read
-- update (includes replace for now)
-- delete